 Champions Sprint

 The second race of the day is the Champions Sprint Stakes and is the first of Group 1 races, run over six furlongs and again for three year old horses and older.
 As the shortest race of the day, it’s often the most exciting but can also be the most unpredictable.
-The Sprint series feeder races include the King’s Stand Stakes, Commonwealth Cup, Diamond Jubilee Stakes, July Cup, Nunthorpe Stakes, Haydock Sprint Cup and the British Champions Sprint Stakes (performances from previous year).
+The Sprint series feeder races include the King Charles III Stakes, Commonwealth Cup, Queen Elizabeth II Jubilee Stakes, July Cup, Nunthorpe Stakes, Haydock Sprint Cup and the British Champions Sprint Stakes.
 Notable winners of the Sprint Stakes include Muhaarar, Red Clubs, Set Fair and Jack and Jill.

 Race | Winner | Second | Third |